luisscruza/optiflow/README.md

 <img width="500" height="150" alt="logo" src="https://github.com/user-attachments/assets/4b789ec2-8cc5-4919-9b76-56821393b0e1" />

+> [!WARNING]
+> This project is currently in progress and may not be feature complete.
+>
 # Optiflow

 A modern web application especializing in operations management for Optical Stores and similar businesses.
 Built with Laravel and React.